What is justification by faith, part 1?

-God's legal declaration is based on the historical truth that Jesus has already paid for our sins and God the Father has already accepted His payment.
+God's legal declaration is based on the Bible truth that Jesus has already paid for our sins and God the Father has already accepted His payment, 2 Corinthians 5:18-21.
 Therefore, when you repent of your sins and trust Jesus Christ, you can be saved without working to earn your salvation.

 Justification by faith distinguishes Biblical Christianity from religious cults, Catholicism and everyone else who teaches salvation by faith plus something.
 The Bible sets the standard of justification by faith plus nothing as the only way to be saved.